golioth/docs/docs/guides/creating-an-app.md

 ---
 id: creating-an-app
-title: Creating a New Application from Scratch
+title: Creating a new application from scratch
 ---

 While the [Quickstart](golioth-platform-getting-started/platform-overview) focuses on running a sample that's located within the Zephyr file-hierarchy,